namespace-ee/react-calendar-timeline/README.md

 ### onBoundsChange(canvasTimeStart, canvasTimeEnd)
 Called when the bounds in the calendar's canvas change.
 Use it for example to load new data to display. (see "Behind the scenes" below)

+### contentComponent
+React component that will be used to render the item content.
+Will be passed the item as a prop.
+Using complex components will result in severe performance penalties.

 ### children
 All children of the Timeline component will be displayed above the sidebar.
 Use this to display small filters or so.